DDM-Lab/SQL_Vuln_Scores/problem.md

 ## Hints

-- Use the web inspector to find other files included by the web page.
+- Look at the hints on the Home page

 ## Solution Overview

-Inspect the landing page to find the css file.
-Open the css file to find the flag.
+Figure out the DB structure, appropriate table and retrieve the flag.

 ## Challenge Options